 ECSS-Q-ST-70-01_0500168

-Particulate and molecular contamination shall be monitored during all the on ground phases
+Particulate and molecular contamination shall be monitored

+during all the on-ground phases;

-For specific missions, particulate and molecular contamination can be monitored during launch and in space.
+for specific missions during launch and in space.

+Contamination monitoring in ambient environments

 Particulate contamination monitoring

 ECSS-Q-ST-70-01_0500169

-Particulate contamination shall be monitored through visual inspection and shall be quantified through optical monitoring of surfaces.
+Particulate contamination shall be monitored through visual inspection and shall be quantified through optical monitoring of surfaces as per ECSS-Q-ST-70-50.

 ECSS-Q-ST-70-01_0500170

-Surfaces shall be examined with the naked eye or with the aid of magnification devices under grazing incident light level of, at least, 1000 lux.
+Surfaces shall be examined using a suitable methodology and inspection sensitivity as outlined in ECSS-Q-ST-70-50:

+visibly clean standard to be performed under oblique white light of more than 540 lx and from a distance of 150 cm to 300 cm using normal vision;

+visibly clean sensitive to be performed under oblique white light of more than 540 lx and from a distance of 60 cm to 120 cm using normal vision;

+visibly clean highly sensitive to be performed under oblique white light of more than 1080 lx and from a distance of 15 cm to 45 cm using normal or magnified vision.

 1 Different kinds of lights can be used: portable diving light or “white light” is often used for standard inspection.
 In addition, ultraviolet lamp or “black light” (365 nm) can be used for inspection of organic residues and dust particles as it increases their visibility.

 2 Typical methods are the measurement of transmission or reflection loss and nephelometry (i.e. scattering of light).
 These methods can be used for all types of contaminants, both organic and inorganic.
 Photographic determination of dust particles on surfaces is also possible, as is automatic counting.

-3 There are commercially available instruments (e.g. PFO photometers) that automatically measure the particle fallout level on sensor plates, exposed during phases of interest.

-4 The method for measuring of the PFO level is described in the ECSS-Q-ST-70-50 but another method for the determination of the particle contamination can also be microscopic counting (manual or with the aid of an imaging recognition software).

-5 Extraction methods can be performed by:
+3 Extraction methods can be performed by:

 tape lift, using sticky tapes (according to ECSS-Q-ST-70-50);